Parent page: Altium 365 Workspace

 Sample Configuration File

-The sample Arena system configuration file can be obtained when adding a new instance by clicking the Download sample configuration link, below the Configuration file field.
+The sample PLM system configuration files can be obtained when adding a new instance by clicking the Download sample configuration link, below the Configuration file field.
 A Zip file – ConfigurationSamples.zip – will be downloaded to your browser's default download folder.
 This archive contains the basic

 The Workspace provides a downloadable sample configuration file.

-dm-Arena-config-basic.xml configuration file to suit your company's enterprise system instance and requirements.
-This supplied configuration includes a URL reference to the Arena API and two representative component entity sections (
+Modify the appropaite supplied configuration file to suit your company's enterprise system instance and requirements.
+The XML configurations include a URL reference to the Arena or Windchill API and two representative component entity sections (

 Diodes), where each of those also includes a